Commitment to Environmental Conservation

 Mini-Grants & Rebates

 Applicants (and installation addresses) must be JCSA residential water customers with a current account balance.
-Rebate requests must be submitted and received within 180 days of purchase and installation.
+Rebate requests must be submitted and received within 180 days of purchase.
 Rebate submission must include receipt or other documentation showing both the actual item purchased and proof of type of payment (cash, check or credit card).
 Experts in lawn and garden care are actively assisting government staff to encourage citizens landscaping to be smart in watering techniques and plant selection.